awslabs/aws-cloudfront-extensions/docs-ig/en/api-reference-guide/extension-repository.md

     - url_list: The list of urls for prewarm.
     - cf_domain: CloudFront domain name which ends with [cloudfront.net](http://cloudfront.net/).
 If not set, it will find cf_domain according to CNAME in the url list.
     - region_type: The region type for prewarm.
 You can specify 3 types of value.
 The region field should change according to this field.
-      * pop：pre-warm in PoP，the value of region field is a list of PoP
+      * pop：prewarm by PoP(Points of Presence)，the value of region field is a list of PoP(Points of Presence)
-      * country：pre-warm in country，the value of region field is a list of country
+      * country：prewarm by country，the value of region field is a list of country
-      * region：pre-warm in region，the value of region field is a list of region
+      * region：prewarm by region，the value of region field is a list of region
     - region: The region for prewarm.
 This field should change according to the region_type field.
-      * region_type = "pop": accept a PoP list, pre-warm in the PoP location in the list，eg:["ATL56-C1", "DFW55-C3"]
+      * region_type = "pop": accept a PoP(Points of Presence) list, prewarm in the PoP(Points of Presence) location in the list，for example:["ATL56-C1", "DFW55-C3"]
-      * region_type = "region": accept "all" or a region list, pre-warm in all regions or a specific region，eg:"all"|["apac", "au"], the available regions are：
+      * region_type = "region": accept "all" or a region list, prewarm in all regions or a specific region，for example:"all"|["apac", "au"], the supported values are：
         * apac： Asia-Pacific
         * au： Australia
         * ca： Canada